 Chief Operating Officer for Health-e-MedRecord and President of Landmark Counsel, Inc. Jonathan has counseled on legal and business strategies for over twenty years.
 He has served as the chief legal officer for top public and private companies and, as such, has served as a key advisor to the entire C-suite and board of directors.

 Erick is the Founder and CEO of Electronic Methods, as well as the Chief Technical Officer for Health-e-MedRecord.
-He has 10+ years of experience designing and programming software applications, as well as managing developer teams using the Agile Methodology.
+He has 15+ years of experience designing and programming software applications, as well as managing developer teams.
+Notable organizations he has worked for include UCLA, UC Berkeley, Cal State Northridge, the AIDS Healthcare Foundation (AHF), Universal Records, Hollywood Bowl, the J. Paul Getty Trust, Luxottica, and Tioga.

 Mandeep's background includes working with several different EHR interfaces, along with implementing scribe programs in emergency rooms throughout the United States.
 He will be entering his first year in medical school in the fall of 2014.